Welcome to My Andy's Army

 Welcome to my personal fundraising page!
 I am participating in the Florida Brain Cancer 5K to raise funds to benefit cutting-edge brain cancer research through ABC2 (Accelerate Brain Cancer Cure).
 ABC2 has funded over $1,000,000 in Florida-based brain cancer research thanks to participant fundraising and I hope to add to that impressive total.
 Every dollar raised gets researchers closer to new treatments and breakthroughs.

 If you are able to support me with a donation, simply click on the "Donate" button directly to the right.

 Thanks in advance for your support!
 Together, we are walking and running to cure brain cancer!

 I stumbled upon this important fundraiser after talking to some amazing doctors who truly care about finding a cure for brain cancer.
-I also have recently found a passion for running.
-With each run I've always said, “Let my strength match my dad’s and I give this run up to stregthen and empower him".
+I also had recently found a passion for running.
+With each run I'd always said, “Let my strength match my dad’s and I give this run up to stregthen and empower him".
 So with that said I knew I had to be part of this.
 I want to bring honor, strength and support to someone who has inspired me my whole life, someone who is worthy of a cure.

 My Personal Web Log